 Day 12 - Geikie Gorge and Broome

 A morning cruise through the majestic Geikie Gorge is a great start to your last day.
 Nature carved this wonder through the Napier Range during the Devonian geological period.
 Learn of the fascinating geology and discover the huge array of wildlife, including freshwater crocodiles, birds and fish.
-Explore Old Fitzroy Crossing and enjoy lunch by the river before travelling to the southern end of the Dampier Peninsula.
+Explore Old Fitzroy Crossing and enjoy lunch by the river before returning to Broome.

 Accommodation, Food (as stated), Transport, Selected Activities